 So the only way for a bank to protect its existing business is by delivering a compelling customer experience.
 Or looking at it the other way – a relentless focus on customer value is the only way to keep the top-line number from shrinking.

 We’ve already seen banks using different tactics to keep them ahead of the game.
-Some are launching standalone apps, like HSBC’s Connected Money app that launched in May 2018, the first bank-branded app in the UK to let its users view accounts from up to 21 different banks in one place.
-Other banks are embedding services like account aggregation into their core banking app, with Barclays being the first UK bank to do this three months later.
+Some are launching standalone apps, like HSBC’sapp that launched in May 2018, the first bank-branded app in the UK to let its users view accounts from up to 21 different banks in one place.
+Other banks are embedding services like account aggregation into their core banking app, with being the first UK bank to do this three months later.

 Open banking will give banks a whole new level of customer insight.
 If they use it well, banks will not only get a complete overview of their customers’ finances, but also a better understanding of their behaviour and spending patterns.

 Banks will be able to personalise recommendations and sell more value-added services.
 Either from their own products or by partnering with third parties in markets like insurance, travel, energy and utilities.

 If banks focus their efforts, they can pull ahead and be the clear champions of open banking.
 But to do this, they will need to ensure that engaging their customers stays at the top of the to-do list.

 With high levels of customer loyalty and trust, banks have the best opportunity to lead the open banking charge.
 But watch out.
 There is a queue forming behind them if they don’t.

 Tink has become one of the first participants of the European Payments Council’s SPAA scheme.
 We explain why SPAA was needed and how it could be the catalyst to transform account-to-account payments in the European Union.

 Empower your customers through the cost of living with more options in energy billing and improved UX with variable recurring payments.